bbeyene/db-imp-benchmark/PART2.md

 - The performance_schema engine and table would given a lot more information about execution time but only for systems N1 with 8 or more processors or with very high memory on GCP.
 We can't afford it.
 Instead, we have to use the deprecated 'show profiles' which has similar information.
 - Profiling is set to 'off' with each new connection, so we have to turn it on every time we start a session.
 - We should turn off autocommit to avoid unnecessary I/O when issuing large numbers of consecutive INSERT, UPDATE, or DELETE statements.
 We got some transaction semantics practice and saw how commiting should be grouped otherwise queries in loops take longer.
 - While trying to insert a one-million row table, our script would time-out.
-We changed various timeout settings and packet sizez in GCP but still had problems, so we used GCP's import CSV from a bucket option.
+We changed various timeout settings and packet sizes in GCP but still had problems, so we used GCP's import CSV from a bucket option.
 ![Import from Bucket](./screenshots/bucket_import.png)